dinesh13p/BloodDonationPlatform/README.md

 - Adaptive layouts for all screen sizes

 ### File Uploads
-- Profile image uploads for donors
+- Profile image uploads for Donors and Receivers
 - Files stored in `uploads/` directory
 - Maximum file size: 10MB